jhpyle/docassemble/_docs/scalability.md

 ## Auto-discovery of services

-If you use [S3], you can can use **docassemble** in a multi-server configuration without manually specifying the hostnames of central services in the [configuration] file.
+If you use [S3]/[Azure blob storage], you can can use **docassemble** in a multi-server configuration without manually specifying the hostnames of central services in the [configuration] file.

-If any of the following [configuration] directives are `null` or undefined, and [S3] is enabled, then a **docassemble** application server will try to "autodiscover" the hostname of the service.
+If any of the following [configuration] directives are `null` or undefined, and [S3]/[Azure blob storage] is enabled, then a **docassemble** application server will try to "autodiscover" the hostname of the service.

 * [`host`] in the [`db`] section
 * [`redis`]
 * [`rabbitmq`]
 * [`log server`]

-**docassemble** will look for keys in the [S3 bucket] called:
+**docassemble** will look for keys in the [S3 bucket] or [Azure blob storage] container called:

 * `hostname-sql`
 * `hostname-redis`